medic/cht-docs/content/en/docs/apps/reference/app-forms.md

 | `context.place` | Boolean determining if the form can be seen in the Action list for a person's profile.
 This is still subject to the `expression`. | no |
 | `context.expression` | A JavaScript expression which is evaluated when a contact profile or the reports tab is viewed.
 If the expression evaluates to true, the form will be listed as an available action.
 The inputs `contact`, `user`, and `summary` are available.
 By default, forms are not shown on the reports tab, use `"expression": "!contact"` to show the form on the Reports tab since there is no contact for this scenario. | no |

+### Code sample

-In this example properties file, the associated form would only show on a person's page, and only if their sex is unspecified or female and they are between 10 and 65 years old:
+In this sample properties file, the associated form would only show on a person's page, and only if their sex is unspecified or female and they are between 10 and 65 years old:

+#### `forms/app/pregnancy.properties.json`
 ```json
   {
     "title": [